eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 make dev-start env=dev build=dev build-image=t
 ```

-It will probably not work yet - we haven’t made any functional code changes yet and the payoff-branch of kbase-ui has most probably dropped dependencies this plugin needs.
+It probably won't work yet - we haven’t made any functional code changes yet and the payoff-branch of kbase-ui has most probably dropped dependencies this plugin needs.
 We are primarily testing that the ui builds correctly with this plugin added.